Mainland or Free Zone EAU: Which structure to choose?

 Summary: the ideal structure for every project

 The choice between Mainland and Free Zone depends on your business and your objectives.
 The Mainland is suitable for targeting the local market, government tenders or when you need a large number of visas.
-The Free Zone is for 100% international activities, start-ups or sectors covered by a specialized zone (e.g. DMCC for trade, JAFZA for logistics).
-It offers 100% foreign ownership, tax benefits (0% corporate tax for qualified entities) and visas linked to office size.
+The Free Zone is for international 100 % activities, start-ups or sectors covered by a specialised zone (eg. DMCC for trade, JAFZA for logistics).
+It offers 100 % of foreign ownership, tax benefits (0 % corporation tax for qualified entities) and visas linked to the size of the office.

 • Mainland: local market, numerous visas, government tenders.

-• Free Zone: international business, reduced costs, specialized sector.
+• Free Zone: international business, reduced costs, specialised sector.

-UAE rules are changing fast.
-A non-designated Free Zone can lose its tax advantages if it generates most of its sales in the Mainland.
+UAE rules are changing rapidly.
+A non-designated Free Zone may lose its tax benefits if it generates most of its turnover in the Mainland.
 In the Mainland, an office that is too small limits the number of visas available.
 These costly mistakes can be avoided with the help of experts like Clemenceau Group.

-We'll help you make the right choice, by analyzing your business model and tax advantages (5% VAT on the Mainland vs. 0% in certain designated areas).
-Discover the mistakes to avoid and our tailor-made services for a successful set-up: feasibility study, company creation, cost optimization.
+We can help you make the right choice, by analysing your business model and tax advantages (VAT of 5 % in the Mainland vs. 0 % in certain designated areas).
+Find out about the mistakes to avoid and our tailor-made services to help you set up successfully: feasibility study, company formation, cost optimisation.

-The choice between Mainland and Free Zone depends on your project, your target market and your visa or tax requirements. tax requirements.
+The choice between Mainland and Free Zone depends on your project, your target market and your visa or visa requirements. taxation.
 To avoid costly mistakes, the support of experts like Clemenceau Group is essential.
-Contact us today for a personalized consultation, and make your move to the Emirates a reality with complete peace of mind.
+Contact us today for a personalised consultation and make your move to the Emirates a reality with complete peace of mind.

-Mainland companies are registered with the Department of Economic Development (DED) and operate freely on the local UAE market and internationally.
+Mainland companies are registered with the Department of Economic Development (DED) and operate freely in the local UAE market and internationally.
 They require a physical office and allow direct access to public markets.
-Freezone companies, on the other hand, are set up in specific economic zones, with 100% foreign ownership.
-They are ideal for international trade, but must go through a local distributor to access the UAE mainland market.
+Freezone companies, on the other hand, are created in specific economic zones, with 100 % of foreign ownership.
+They are ideal for international trade, but must go through a local distributor to access the UAE Mainland market.
 The choice depends on your target market and your visa or infrastructure requirements.

-The cost of setting up a company in Freezone varies between AED 10,000 and AED 50,000, depending on the zone chosen (e.g. DMCC, RAKEZ) and the activities authorized.
-This includes license, virtual or physical office and registration fees.
+The cost of setting up a company in Freezone varies between AED 10,000 and AED 50,000, depending on the zone chosen (e.g. DMCC, RAKEZ) and the activities authorised.
+This includes licence, virtual or physical office and registration fees.
 Zones such as Jebel Ali (JAFZA) or Ras Al Khaimah (RAK FTZ) offer competitive deals.
-This compares with AED 20,000 to 40,000 for a Mainland company, plus compulsory office rent.
+This compares with AED 20,000 to AED 40,000 for a Mainland company, plus a compulsory office rent.

-Freezone companies benefit from a 0% corporate tax rate if they meet Qualified Free Zone Person (QFZP) criteria, such as qualifying activities and local economic substance.
-Otherwise, they are subject to the standard 9% rate.
-Mainland companies systematically pay 9% on net profits in excess of AED 375,000.
-Both structures are subject to 5% VAT, with exceptions for import/export in certain zones.
+Freezone companies benefit from a corporation tax rate of 0 % if they meet the Qualified Free Zone Person (QFZP) criteria, such as qualifying activities and local economic substance.
+Otherwise, they are subject to the standard rate of 9 %.
+Mainland companies systematically pay 9 % on net profits in excess of AED 375,000.
+Both structures are subject to VAT at 5 %, with exceptions for import/export in certain zones.

-Opt for the Mainland if you're targeting the local market, government contracts or need numerous visas (linked to the size of the office).
-The Freezone is suitable for 100% international activities, start-ups or specialized sectors (e.g. tech, healthcare).
-For example, a restaurant in Dubai will require a Mainland license, while an international e-commerce platform will thrive in the Freezone thanks to its flexibility and tax advantages.
+Opt for the Mainland if you are targeting the local market, government contracts or need numerous visas (linked to the size of the office).
+The Freezone is suitable for international 100 % activities, start-ups or specialised sectors (e.g. tech, health).
+For example, a restaurant in Dubai will need a Mainland licence, while an international e-commerce platform will thrive in the Freezone thanks to its flexibility and tax advantage.

-Yes, since 2020, foreigners can own 100% of their Mainland company in most sectors.
+Yes, since 2020, foreigners can hold 100 % of their Mainland company in most sectors.
 Previously, an Emirati partner was mandatory.
-This opens up the Mainland to companies targeting the local market or public procurement, with the flexibility of a structure without a local partner.
+This opens up the Mainland to companies targeting the local market or government contracts, with the flexibility of a structure without a local partner.

 Download the guide to setting up a company in Dubai and the UAE.

-Legal structure, license, actual budget, visa, bank account, and pitfalls to avoid.
+Legal structure, licence, real budget, visa, bank account and pitfalls to avoid.
 Download the complete guide to setting up your company in Dubai with peace of mind.

-Find all our guides on setting up a company in Dubai and the United Arab Emirates.
+Find all our guides to setting up a company in Dubai and the United Arab Emirates.

-Download the guide for free and prepare for your move to Dubai with a clear, step-by-step method.
+Download the free guide and prepare your expatriation to Dubai with a clear, step-by-step method.